chrysmur/py_code/python_alg/greedy algorithms/notes.md

  ### Invariants
  - invariant is a condition that is true during execution of a program.
- This condition may be on the values of the variables of the program or on the cotnrol logic
+ This condition may be on the values of the variables of the program or on the cotnrol logic e.g binary search maintains the invariant that the space of candidate solution contains all possible solutions as the algorithm executes